Charlene Choi: Personal life

-Charlene Choi and Ronald Cheng knew each other through the film The Pursuit of August 15, scandals are spread that they are dating in the set of this film.
-At the beginning of 2010, a news broke out on the internet that they got married.
-On March 17, 2010, at the promotion of the film The Secret Order of Beauty, she said that she had broken up with Cheng for some time, and the two were separated because of mutual understanding.
-Cheng admitted that he had been separated from Choi during the promotion of the film The Treasure Box of Yue Guang.
-On March 27, 2010, the Apple Daily in Hong Kong published the marriage certificate that the two married in the Vannes District of Los Angeles as early as January 31, 2006.
+Charlene Choi and Ronald Cheng knew each other through the film: The Pursuit of 15 August, rumors spread that they were dating on the set of the film.
+At the beginning of 2010, news broke out on the internet that they got married.
+On March 17, 2010 at the promotion of the film: The Secret Order of Beauty, she said that she had broken up with Cheng for some time, and the two were separated because of mutual understanding.
+Cheng admitted that he had been separated from Choi during the promotion of the film: The Treasure Box of Yue Guang.
+On 27 March 2010, the Apple Daily in Hong Kong published the marriage certificate that the two married in the Van Nuys, Los Angeles as early as 31 January 2006.
 In the evening of the same day, the two attended a press conference and admitted that they were married as early as 2006 and had completed the divorce procedures for several months.